-I am a Policy Officer with the Refugee Council of Australia, the national umbrella body for refugees and the organisations and individuals who support them.
-My work involves research, policy development and advocacy on national issues impacting refugee communities.
+I am a Senior Policy Officer with the Refugee Council of Australia, the national peak body for refugees and the organisations and individuals who support them.
+My work involves research, policy development and advocacy on national and international issues impacting refugee communities.

 I am admitted to practice as a lawyer in the Supreme Court of Victoria and volunteer as a refugee lawyer at Refugee Legal.
 I completed my practical legal training with the Human Rights Law Centre, where I worked on the case of M68/2015 v Minister for Immigration and Border Protection.